Qualities of the Three Jewels

 Developing understanding of the path: The three-step process

-His Holiness always emphasizes that the Dharma is something to be followed due to understanding, not through blind faith.
-That doesn’t mean that the people who have blind faith are bad.
-I think it’s better that they have blind faith in the Dharma than if they have blind faith in the hockey team.
-People have blind faith in many different things.
-I think it isn’t harmful to them [to have blind faith in the Dharma] because at least it is a positive object.
+His Holiness always emphasizes that the Dharma is something to be followed due to understanding, not through indiscriminate faith.
+That doesn’t mean that the people who have indiscriminate faith are bad.
+I think it’s better that they have indiscriminate faith in the Dharma than if they have indiscriminate faith in the hockey team.
+People have indiscriminate faith in many different things.
+I think it isn’t harmful to them [to have indiscriminate faith in the Dharma] because at least it is a positive object.
 But if you are really going to get anywhere on the path, then you need faith or conviction that comes from understanding.

 The understanding comes from hearing teachings, thinking about them using logic and analysis, and then meditating on them.
 We always have this three-step process to actualize the teachings: hearing and studying or learning; and then thinking or contemplating; and then, finally, meditating.
 It goes in that order.
 In that way the Dharma gets implanted in our mind.
 If we try and meditate but we haven’t heard teachings, we are going to be making up our own meditations.
 If we try and meditate without having really thought about the subjects and understood them, then we are not going to habituate our mind with the correct perception.

 We hear or study or learn in some way, then we think about it.
 We discuss it with others.
 We use reason.
 We debate it.
 We ask questions, and then we go on to do meditation to integrate it in our mindstream.
 We can do all three of these in our daily practice, but it’s important to recognize that if we go in order, we are going to have more success.
 We do all three in our practice but we try and do them in order.